 A student initiated forum is held in response to an increase in controversial speakers brought to the University.
-Of the speakers discussed were Anti-Islamic Activist Hirsi Ali and F.W. de Klerk, former president of apartheid South Africa, and Ayaan Hirsi Ali, a women's rights activist known for her strong criticism of religious fundamentalism in general and Islam in particular.
+The speakers discussed included F.W. de Klerk, former president of apartheid South Africa, and Ayaan Hirsi Ali, a women's rights activist known for her strong criticism of religious fundamentalism in general and Islam in particular.

-Organized by Mahdi Woodard ('09) and black faculty, 47 black students organize a silent protest against racially insensitive and apathetic attitudes at Bucknell.
+Organized by Mahdi Woodard ('09) and African American faculty, 47 students of color organize a silent protest against racially insensitive and apathetic attitudes at Bucknell.
 The students sat in quietly on a presentation given by Star Parker, author and self-proclaimed "welfare queen."
 At the conclusion of the speech students filed out of the LC Forum auditorium "two-by-two" in a display of their disapproval.

-Jessica Skinner ('09) presents a self-directed documentary entitled "Black life at Bucknell" to the campus body.
+Jessica Skinner ('09) presents a self-directed documentary entitled African American life at Bucknell to the student body.

 Kappa Alpha Psi Fraternity, Inc. celebrates 20 years of excellence and achievement under the Xi Kappa Chapter of Bucknell University, welcoming in five new initiates under their Spring 2009 line: Aj Kizekai ('10), Brandon Simmons ('10), Rashod Bumpers ('10), Nick McLeod ('11), Reshiad Jessup ('12).

-Pulitzer-Prize winning poet Natasha Tretheway serves as the Stadler Center for Poetry Poet-in-Residence.
+Pulitzer-Prize winning poet Natasha Trethewey serves as the Stadler Center for Poetry Poet-in-Residence.

-Bucknell expands partnership with the Posse Foundation to include a third posse cohort from the Los Angeles area.
-Bucknell is the only university, other than the University of Wisconsin-Madison, to have three posse cohort groups.
+Bucknell expands its partnership with the Posse Foundation to include a third cohort of scholars from the Los Angeles area.

 Bucknell establishes the Griot Institute for Africana Studies, which has as its focus faculty and student intellectual and creative engagement with the interdisciplinary investigation of the cultures, histories, narratives, peoples, geographies and arts of Africa and the African diaspora.